flurb18/AgentOoba/README.md

 # Launching
 1. Launch Oobabooga with the option `--extensions AgentOoba`.
 You can do this by editing your launch script; the line that says `python server.py (additional arguments)` should be changed to `python server.py --extensions AgentOoba (additional arguments)`.
 You can also just launch it normally and go to the extensions tab to enable AgentOoba, though you'll have to do this at each launch.
-2. Load a model - I used TheBloke/vicuna-13B-1.1-GPTQ-4bit-128g for all tests / designing purposes, so the other models / models of other types are untested and might not give as good results.
+2. Load a model - I used TheBloke/vicuna-13B-1.1-GPTQ-4bit-128g and other models in the vicuna series for all tests / designing purposes, so other models / models of other types are untested and might not give as good results.
 3. Go to the main text generation page and scroll down to see the UI.

 # Info